juhp/fbrnch/README.md

 ```
 $ fbrnch request-branches
 ```
-which will confirm which branches you want, unless unless given.
+which will confirm which branches you want, unless given.

 Optionally a mock build can be done first.